Introduction | Chain of Command | Relationships | Responsibilities | Participant Information | Eligibility & Disciplinary I Conclusion

 For many athletic events students must be dismissed from school before normal dismissal times.
 Early dismissal from classes for athletic reasons does not release student athletes from class-work responsibilities.
 Each athlete must make arrangements for getting assignments, taking missed quizzes or tests, or handing in homework.
 Athletes will have 15 minutes from dismissal time until bus departure time.

 The S. S. Seward Institute Athletic Department does not condone the use of prohibited substances such as steroids, nor support the use of other over the counter supplements which contain artificial or naturally occurring substances that increase heart rate, blood pressure, or promote unhealthy muscle tissue growth.
-Use of any of these products, which may be detrimental to your health, is a violation of the “Athlete’s Pledge” and “Coaches Pledge.”
+Use of any of these products, which may be detrimental to your health, is a violation of the “Athlete’s Pledge”.

 Stealing will not be tolerated under any circumstances, whether it be from teammates, opponents, or others.
-Any athlete involved in a theft will be immediately dismissed from his/her team and normal disciplinary procedures will be imposed.
+During the season, any athlete involved in a theft will be immediately dismissed from his/her team and normal disciplinary procedures will be imposed.
 This is a zero tolerance policy.
 Do not leave personal items unattended or unsecured in locker rooms or hallways.
 Take personal items to practice with you, if necessary.

 It is the hope of the Athletic Department that you will find the overall athletic experience to be worthwhile, enjoyable and a valuable contribution to the total educational process at S. S. Seward Institute.
 Be proud of our school, confident in your education, and satisfied with the total athletic experience.
 If you can look back at your time at S. S. Seward Institute and feel good about the overall experience, then we have done our jobs well.